-Table 6.1 SEA/AA recommendations included within the Draft Strategy
+Table 6.1 SEA/AA recommendations included within the Strategy

-Strategy Section No. SEA/AA Recommended Text 17 1.
-Introduction SEA SEA is required to be undertaken on the transport plan as it contributes towards the framework for future development consent of projects listed in Annexes I and II to Directive 2011/92/EU, Strategic as amended by 2014/52/EC.
-Environmental Assessment and The provisions of the Strategy have been evaluated for potential significant effects, and measures have been integrated into the Strategy on foot of SEA recommendations in order to ensure Appropriate that potential adverse effects are mitigated.
-The environmental topics (including interrelationships) which are considered by the SEA are as follows: Assessment Air and Climatic Factors; Provide time and Human Hashing.
-Population and Human Health; Bladingsity, Flore and Founds: Biodiversity, Flora and Fauna; Material Assets; Soil; • Water; Cultural Heritage; and • Landscape.
+Strategy Section No. SEA/AA Recommended Text 1.
+Introduction Strategic Environmental Assessment and Appropriate Assessment ensure that potential adverse effects are mitigated.
+The environmental topics (including interrelationships) which are considered by the SEA are as follows: Air and Climatic Factors; Population and Human Health; Biodiversity, Flora and Fauna; Material Assets; Soil; Water; Cultural Heritage; and Landscape.
 The SEA Environmental Report, which should be read and considered in parallel with the Strategy sets out the findings of the assessment under headings including the following: Relevant aspects of the current state of the Environment; Evaluation of Alternatives; Evaluation of Strategy provisions; Mitigation Measures; and Monitoring Programme.
 The overall findings of the SEA are that: All of the recommendations arising from the SEA process have been incorporated into the Strategy; The Strategy facilitates a mode shift away from the private car to public transport, walking and cycling and associated positive effects, including those relating to: Contributions towards reductions in greenhouse gas emissions and associated achievement of legally binding targets; Contributions towards reductions in emissions to air and associated achievement of air quality objectives, thereby contributing towards improvement or air quality and protection of human health Contributions towards reductions in consumption of non-renewable energy sources and achievement of legally binding renewable energy targets; Energy security; and Enhancing the public realm.
-Certain Strategy provisions would be likely to result in significant positive effects upon environmental management and protection; and • Certain Strategy provisions would have the potential to result in significant negative environmental effects upon the environment.
+Certain Strategy provisions would be likely to result in significant positive effects upon environmental management and protection; and Certain Strategy provisions would have the potential to result in significant negative environmental effects upon the environment.
 The integration of detailed mitigation into the Strategy has ensured that these effects are mitigated.
-Suategy has ensured that these effects are fillitigated.
-The SEA identifies that implementation of the Strategy will contribute towards efforts to achieve a number of the 17 Sustainable Development Goals 18 of the 2030 Agenda for Sustainable Development, which were adopted by world leaders in 2015 at a United Nations Summit and came into force in 2016.
-AA
+The SEA identifies that implementation of the Strategy will contribute towards efforts to achieve a number of the 17 Sustainable Development Goals 16 of the 2030 Agenda for Sustainable Development, which were adopted by world leaders in 2015 at a United Nations Summit and came into force in 2016.